-History of Steering Wheels
+A Brief History of Steering Wheels

-It wasn’t until 1898 that steering wheels were introduced as a standard feature in some cars, but once they were introduced, it was clear they were there to stay.
-By 1904, all Rambler models (one of the few mass-produced cars at the time) came with a steering wheel, and within a decade the tiller had been all but eradicated.
+The earliest known use of a steering wheel can be traced back to 1894 when Alfred Vacheron used one on his custom four-horsepower Panhard to participate in the Paris-Rouen race.
+But it wasn’t until 1898 that steering wheels were introduced as a standard feature in some cars.
+Once they were introduced, it was clear that they were necessary and would stay in vehicles moving forward.
+By 1904, all Rambler models — one of the few mass-produced cars at the time — came with a steering wheel and the tiller had been all but eradicated within a decade.

 For about two decades thereafter, steering wheels were incredibly simple: wooden circles directly connected to the wheel axis.
 They served no other task and could be extremely hard to turn, especially at low speeds or when stationary.

 Though power steering patents were circulating as early as the steering wheel itself, it was quite a long time before these systems were used.
 In the 1920s, an engineer named Francis W. Davis wanted to make truck driving a little easier and invented the first power steering system to be fitted into a vehicle, which was inspired by earlier work on power steering systems used in ships.